nettybun/haptic/readme.md

 The barrier to entry in web development is so high because we're drowning in the over-engineering of our own tools.

 This is a step away from compilers, customs DSLs, and DOM diffing.

-Instead, Haptic focuses on a modern and reliable developer experience.
+Instead, Haptic focuses on a modern and reliable developer experience:

 - __Writing in the editor__ leverages TypeScript to provide strong type feedback and verify code before it's even run.
 JSDoc comments also supply documentation